-Jonathan Waxman, a one-time professional trombonist and so-called Jedi Master from Season 2 of Top Chef Masters, worked in some of the more hallowed kitchens in California, including Chez Panisse in Berkeley and Michael’s in Santa Monica, before he moved to New York and carved out his own culinary niche.
+Jonathan Waxman, a one-time professional trombonist and so-called Jedi Master from Season 2 of Top Chef Masters, worked in some of California’s most hallowed kitchens, including Chez Panisse in Berkeley and Michael’s in Santa Monica, before he moved to New York and carved out his own culinary niche.
 He owned a restaurant called Washington Park exactly where you’d expect to be, and is now chef-owner of Barbuto in Tribeca.
 His Eclectic Cuts recently appeared on Rosa Mexicano menus, spotlighting oft-neglected meats like pork cheek, veal sweetbreads, and lamb neck.
-We spoke with Waxman by phone on March 1, and he shared more culinary insights.
+I spoke with Waxman by phone on March 1, and he shared more culinary insights.

 Was it a given that you’d become a chef, or did you consider other careers?

 It’s very strange.
 I was a musician for many years, I played trombone and went to the University of Nevada at Reno, and part of my job – since I was on scholarship – was to play in the Jazz Lab Band, and the other part of my job was to take as many drugs as possible.
 Somebody told me, “You just talk about food all the time, you never talk about music, why don’t you just become a chef.”
 That was 1969.
 I tucked that away and didn’t really think about it.
 Years later, I was playing trombone in Hawaii and got stuck in Maui.
 My friends said, “You can do two things.
 You could sell drugs or work in a restaurant.”
 I worked in a restaurant, and didn’t do much per se except fillet frozen mahi mahi.